MESSAGE FROM ADMINISTRATION

 Washrooms are intended for student use - not abuse.
 Please respect the rights and feelings of others by keeping washrooms free from needless litter, graffiti or other damage.

-Whenever a student leaves a classroom, the student is expected to sign-out of the room by entering their name in the record book kept on the teacher's desk and the student is required to sign in when they return to the classroom.
+Whenever a student leaves a classroom, the student is expected to sign-out of the room by entering their name in the record book kept in the classroom and the student is required to sign back in when they return to the classroom.

 DAMAGE TO SCHOOL PROPERTY (TOP)